 • Faculty of Science Achievement Award for Service, 2005

 As much as John was admired for his intellect, he was valued even more for his kind and gentle manner and his infectious optimism, characteristics that defined him to his final day.
 John passed away on November 7, 2016.

-Your gift to the John M Gosline Biomechanics Fund honours John’s remarkable career, and his significant contributions to the Department of Zoology.
+Your gift to the John M. Gosline Comparative Biomechanics Endowment Fund honours John’s remarkable career, and his significant contributions to the Department of Zoology.